 There are also medications available the doctor will prescribe to provide fast relief in the event you are having an attack.
 They will provide inhaled short-acting anticholinergics and beta-agonists instead.

-Some doctors will recommend the use of biologic drugs that treat asthma by working with your immune system.
+Some doctors will recommend the use of biological drugs that treat asthma by working with your immune system.
 This drug works by blocking immune responses responsible for causing the airways to get inflamed and contract.
 Biologic drugs like omalizumab (Xolair) are monoclonal antibodies used in cases of severe symptoms.

 5. Follow Precautions as a Vulnerable Population Group

-In the wake of the coronavirus pandemic, it is crucial now more than ever to get as much fresh air as possible.
+Following asthma attack prevention tips in the wake of the coronavirus pandemic, it is crucial now more than ever to get as much fresh air as possible.
 More people are staying indoors, and closed spaces pose two primary risks for people with asthma.

 When you are in closed spaces, you are more likely to expose yourself to allergens and infectious diseases.
-It is important to remember the chances of exposing yourself to allergens and viruses from others when you remain areas void of ventilation.
+It is important to remember the chances of exposing yourself to allergens and viruses from others when you remain in areas void of ventilation.